by P. Kendall and E. Shackelton* (9/13)

 |Hot Pack Only -- Boil or steam until partially soft (15-20 minutes).
 Remove skins.
 Cut medium potatoes to uniform pieces.
 Do not mash or puree.
 Fill jars, leaving 1-inch headspace.
 Cover with fresh boiling water or syrup, leaving 1-inch headspace.||65||90|

-The Complete Guide to Home Canning.
-Home and Garden Bulletin, U.S. Department of Agriculture, 1994.
+USDA Complete Guide to Home Canning.
+U.S. Department of Agriculture.
+Information Bulletin No. 539, 2009.

 Colorado State University, U.S. Department of Agriculture and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.